Phone: (519) 253-3000 ext 3813

 Dou, G. X., Ma, S. M., Zhou, G., & Shang, Z. P. (1997).
 Reference book for physics teachers in vocational high schools (Vol. 1).
 Beijing: People's Education Press.

 Zhou, G., & Zhang, Z. (2014).
 A study of the first year international students at a Canadian university: Challenges and experiences with social integration.
-Canadian and International Education, 43(2).
+Canadian and International Education, 43(2), Article 7.

 Manavathu, M., & Zhou, G. (2012).
 The impact of differentiated instructional materials on English language learner (Ell) students’ comprehension of science laboratory tasks.
 Canadian Journal of Science, Mathematics, and Technology Education, 12 (4), 334-349.